sohamvsonar/sohamvsonar/README.md

 - 👋 Hello World, I’m Soham Sonar.
 - 🚀 I'm a passionate software developer with a love for all things code.
-- 👀 Some of my favourite tech stack includes, Python programming, Maching learning and data science, mobile app development, Java and data structures
+- 👀 Some of my favourite tech stack includes, Python programming, Maching learning and data science, mobile app development, Java and data structures.
-- 📫 Let's connect, Feel free to reach out to me on (www.linkedin.com/in/sohamsonar23)
+- 📫 Let's connect, Feel free to reach out to me on (www.linkedin.com/in/sohamsonar23).
 - 🌟 I am always eager to share and learn from the developer community :)

 ![Soham's GitHub stats](https://github-readme-stats.vercel.app/api?username=sohamvsonar&show_icons=true&theme=radical)